Intent

 At Bledington Primary School, we follow the Gloucestershire Agreed Syllabus for RE 2017- 2022.
 This has been extended to run until 2024.

-RE is taught once a week and is reinforced through assemblies, Bible stories and stories from other religions at story time and cross curricular links if possible.
+RE is taught every fortnight in each class and is reinforced through assemblies, stories from a range of religions at story time and cross curricular links if possible.

 Time is taken to make sure that the correct language is used for each year group and this vocabulary is developed as the cohorts move through the school.